python/typing/docs/source/generics.rst

 you may need to silence the type checker inside these methods (but not at the call site), possibly by making use of the ``Any`` type or a ``# type: ignore`` comment.

-For some advanced uses of self types, see :ref:`additional examples <advanced_self>`.

 Automatic self types using typing.Self
 **************************************